ramgorthi04/gist/recontour_planner_hints.md

    - **Order Volume Trends:** Tracking changes in order volume over time to identify peak sales periods.
    - **Shipping Costs:** Analyzing shipping costs to optimize logistics and reduce expenses.

-Overall, this dataset provides a comprehensive view of the sales and operational aspects of a Shopify store, enabling data-driven decision-making to enhance business performance.
+Overall, this dataset provides a comprehensive view of the sales and operational aspects of involvement on Shopify.

 ### Shopify.shopify_refunds